 It is genuinely a great industry, and there is so much passion and enthusiasm within.
 It is impossible to be bored here as there are so many sub-sectors and different working opportunities.

 is reaching people and that the industry is always innovating.
-I can see the more welcoming and change for the industry in the future.
+I can see the positive trends continuing, more welcoming and change for the industry in the future.